cebumactan/ming-lee/CV.md

 ## Research Projects

 ### Ongoing
-1. Emergence of localization in Adiabatic Flow blablabla
+1. Localization and the formation of shear bands in thermoviscoplastic deformations.

-1. Proton Diffusion in Water Modeling
+1. Polyconvex energy and entropy techniques with higher gradient / non-local contributions.

-1. Polyconvexity
+1. Proton Diffusion in Water.

-1. Boundary-value-problem of viscosity-capillarity problems.
+1. Boundary value problems of viscosity-capillarity system.

 ---
 1. Anisotropic Conductivity Reconstruction Method for a Medical Imaging.